Lawsuits over workplace vaccine rule focus on states' rights

 It's unclear whether different judges will rule on the challenges separately at first, or whether the cases will be consolidated in one court early in the process.

-Several businesses and associations also joined with the states’ petitions, and some filed lawsuits on their own.
+Several businesses, associations and religious groups also joined with the states’ petitions, and some filed lawsuits on their own.

 Among them are a conservative media company, two Wisconsin manufacturers, companies in Michigan and Ohio, the owner of 15 grocery stores in Louisiana and Mississippi, and a group of remote workers in Texas.
 All are represented by conservative law firms.

 “Over the past 20 months, my employees have showed up to work and served their communities in the face of COVID and hurricanes.
 Now I’m being told by the government to insert myself into their private health decisions?"
-Brandon Trosclair, owner of the grocery store chain that employs about 500 workers, said in a statement.
+Brandon Trosclair, owner of grocery stores that employ about 500 workers, said in a statement.
 "That’s wrong and I won’t stand for it.”

 The Daily Wire media company objected on several fronts, including the idea that employers will have to track which workers have been vaccinated and treat those who have received shots differently from those who have not.